giga-dev/spotinst-ansible/README.md

 Scripts to be used:

-- start.sh - Will create an elastic group in spotinst and create the required machines
+- `./start.sh` - Will create an elastic group in spotinst and create the required machines

-- stop.sh - WIll delete the elastic group in spotinst and terminate the related machines
+- `./stop.sh` - WIll delete the elastic group in spotinst and terminate the related machines